Many plants will continue flowering well into the autumn if you keep deadheading them, to stop them diverting their

 As autumn progresses let more plants go to seed to provide a source of food for birds in the winter.

-Late September is a good time to divide tired looking clumps of alpines and herbaceous perennials, to reinvigorate them, and create more plants - they can get established before winter sets in.
-However, if the soil is too wet, this can be left until the spring.
+Late September is a good time to divide tired looking clumps of alpines and herbaceous perennials, to reinvigorate them, and create more plants – they can get established before winter sets in.
+However, if the soil is too wet, this can be left till spring.

 Put the leaves into a basic pen made out of stakes and chicken wire, or just fill them into bin liners – make sure the leaves are moist and pierce some holes in the bin liners.

 Using the mower to collect leaves will help them break down more quickly.